smiletrl/smiletrl.github.io/content/post/golang-local-large-heap-allocated-variable.md

 ## Conclusion

-Now that we know the exact size of a local `large` heap allocated variable, we can be sure of writing code with this size in mind, and try to keep a variable in a reasonable size to stay within the stack.
+Now that we know the exact size of a local `large` heap allocated variable, we can be sure of writing code with this size in mind, and try to keep a variable in a `reasonable size` to stay within the stack.

-It's not saying we can allocate as many 10MiB local variables in stack as we want.
+It's not saying we can allocate as many 10MiB (for Go version 1.5 - 1.16) local variables in stack as we want.
 Stack for each Goroutine has its max size limit as well.
 We may talk about it in a separate post.

 For previous Go versions, we may use a similar way to find the exact size, and for later versions, change has happened.
 We will have a separate post :)

 You may find more explanation and escape examples at https://github.com/smiletrl/golang_escape.